Ambashtha

 Ambashtha or Ambastha is a caste or sub-caste or a community of Hindus in India.
 According to Hindu scriptures, the term Ambastha refers to the offspring of a Brahmin father and a Vaishya mother, whose traditional occupation was the practice of medicine.

-The term Ambastha also refers to a sub-caste of Kayasthas, now found mainly in South-Bihar, who may be connected with the old Ambashtha caste, as suggested by Crooke, and who were involved in the practice of medicine & surgery.
-The name Ambastha may also come from the Ameth region of Oudh or their patron deity Ambaji.

-Mythology and varna status
+The term Ambastha is now used to describe a particular sub-caste within the Chitraguptavanshi Kayastha community, now found mainly in North-Indian region (Bihar and Jharkhand).